liferay/liferay-docs/developer/frameworks/articles/07-web-experience-management/02-asset-display-pages/03-asset-display-page-taglib.markdown

             	groupId="<%= scopeGroupId %>"
          />

-Now, a selector will be available to define a default Asset Display Page when editing or creating a Bookmarks Entry.
+Now, a selector is available to define a default Asset Display Page when editing or creating a Bookmarks Entry.

 ![Figure 1: You need to add the Display Page selection to your asset's create/edit page to define the Display Page for each instance of that asset.](../../../images/display-pages-select-default-display-page.png)